-Thirteen additional requests to amend the Future Land Use Map (FLUM) are pending.
+Twelve additional requests to amend the Future Land Use Map (FLUM) are pending.
 The locations of these proposed amendments are shown in Figure 3.

 - a.
-CPA 19-08, Surplus Lands, is a Small-Scale Amendment proposing to change the future land use designation of 1.2 acres from Institutional-Recreation to Residential Estate Density (2 units per acre).
-The land is on SE.
-St. Lucie Boulevard near Sandsprit Park. - b.
 CPA 19-06, Neill Parcels, is a request to amend the FLUM on 499.4 acres located south of SW 96th Street and between SW Kanner Highway (SR76) and the St. Lucie Canal.
 The site currently has the following future land use designations and acreages: Agricultural, 249 acres; Industrial, 175.4 acres, and Marine Waterfront Commercial, 75 acres.
-The applicant proposes the following future land use designations and acreages: Industrial, 196 acres; Marine Waterfront Commercial, 20 acres, and Low Density Residential, 278 acres. - c.
-CPA 19-09, Realty Trust Parcels, is a request to amend the FLUM from Rural Density Residential (1/2 unit per acre) to Commercial Office/Residential on 9.5 acres on SE Willoughby Boulevard, north of SE Salerno Road. - d.
-CPA 19-11, Cove/Salerno Partners, is a request to amend the FLUM on 47.12 acres
+The applicant proposes the following future land use designations and acreages: Industrial, 196 acres; Marine Waterfront Commercial, 20 acres, and Low Density Residential, 278 acres. - b.
+CPA 19-09, Realty Trust Parcels, is a request to amend the FLUM from Rural Density Residential (1/2 unit per acre) to Commercial Office/Residential on 9.5 acres on SE

+CPA 19-24, Old Palm City FLUM